hannesm/platform-blog/Signing-the-opam-repository.md

-If we don't want to have this processed on the publicly visible host serving the repository, we'll need a mechanism to fetch the repository, and submit the signed tag back to the repository server.
+If we don't want to have this processed on the publicly visible host serving the repository, we'll need a mechanism to fetch the repository, and submit the branch with snapshot file back to the repository server.

 Doing this through mirage unikernels would be cool, and provide good isolation.
 We could imagine running this process regularly:

 - fetch changes from the repository's git (GitHub)
 - check for consistency (linearity)
-- generate and sign the `signed` tag
+- generate and sign the `snapshot` file
 - push tag back to the release repository

 ### Travis